 We tend to pay for our overnight stay and then purchase our food à la carte.
 That gives us more flexibility because we can eat when we want and eat what we want.

-The half-board dinner menu is usually limited to only a few choices.
-Additionally, dinner is usually served at very specific times.
+Sometimes, the half board dinner is served at a specific time.
 When we hiked Mount Triglav, we ate dinner early (à la carte), rested, and then hiked before sunset (when everyone else was eating dinner).

 Note: It’s possible that some huts only have a half board option.